beitmenotyou-com/OmniSocial-ProtocolKit/docs/governance/GOVERNANCE.md

 # 🏛 OmniSocial ProtocolKit Project Governance

 Welcome to the OmniSocial ProtocolKit governance guide.
-This document outlines how decisions are made, how contributions are evaluated, and how the community participates in shaping the project's future.
+This document outlines how decisions are made, how contributions are evaluated, and how the community shapes the project's future.

 ---